alexjames/ctf/overthewire/natas/natas.md

 Similar to 6 except now the script basically does a transformation to what you input, which needs to equal "3d3d516343746d4d6d6c315669563362".
 The transformation is `bin2hex(strrev(base64_encode($secret)))`.
 We need to do the reverse which is `base64_decode(strrev(hex2bin("3d3d516343746d4d6d6c315669563362")))`.
 Running this in a PHP interpretter gives the secret we have to input.

 Password: *W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl*

+### Level 9
+Looks like clear case command injection.
+The Natas webpage says the file should be at the path `/etc/natas_webpass/natas9`.
+We just have to get the grep to behave like a cat, which it does already.
+The command string is `grep -i $key dictionary.txt`.
+Inputting `"" /etc/natas_webpass/natas9` gives us what we want.

+Password: *W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl*